adcimon/cheatsheets/color/color.md

 **Screen**<br>
 Mixes two layers by inverting, multiplying and inverting again the values.<br>
 Screen is the opposite of multiply.<br>
-If one layer contains a homogeneous gray, `screen` is equivalent to using `normal` with the gray value as opacity with white top layer.<br>
+If a layer contains a homogeneous value, `screen` is equivalent to using `normal` with the value as opacity and a white top layer.<br>
 <pre>
 C<sub>0</sub> = 1 - (1 - C<sub>a</sub>)(1 - C<sub>b</sub>)
 </pre>